nomisRev/Write-your-own-MVP-library/README.md

 ![MVC](MVC.png)

 * Model: The model is an abstract model that organizes elements.
 In other words the model is used to store and retrieve data.
 The model doesn't know anything about the views and controllers.
-* View: The view is being presented to the user and the component that the user ueses to interact with the app.
+* View: The view is being presented to the user and the component that the user uses to interact with the app.
 * Controller: The controller/presenter is the decision maker and the glue between the model and view.
 The controller updates the view when the model changes.

 #### Controller versus Presenter